realityexpander/How_to_program_from_ground_up/README.md

 # How to Program From The Bottom Up (with Minimal BS)
 ©2024 Chris Athanas

-A guide for the beginner software engineer who needs a primer overview of software development as a semi-historical walk through the essential part of computing to create effective software.
+A guide for the anyone who wants a solid understanding of software development as a historical walk through the essential parts of computing leading to present day software development paradigms.

-This is not a thorough deep dive into any one topic, but a broad overview of the essential concepts and principles that seems to be missing from most programming tutorials and courses.
-My goal is to give you the context about why things are the way they are in computing, and how they came to be that way, and the issues and problems that arose from the way things are.
+This is not a thorough deep dive into any one topic, but a broad overview of the core concepts and principles that are missing from most programming tutorials and courses.
+My goal is to give you the context about why things are the way they are in computing, and how they came to be that way, and the issues and problems that arose from things being that way.

 I have found that it's far more imporatnt to understand the process that people went through to create the current solutions than to understand the mechanical details of how the solution work.
 Many detail about